docker-library/docs/bonita/content.md

 ### `DB_NAME`, `DB_USER`, `DB_PASS`

-These variables are used in conjunction to create a new user, set that user's password and create the `bonita` database.
+These variables are used in conjunction to create a new user, set that user's password, and create the `bonita` database.

 `DB_NAME` default value is `bonitadb`.